 Commercial Weight Consultancy

-Most businesses invest heavily in execution and barely at all in the commercial understanding that should precede it.
-The agency optimises for what it can measure and deliver.
-The internal team briefs from assumptions it has never interrogated.
+You invest heavily in execution and barely at all in the commercial understanding that should precede it.
+Your agency optimises for what it can measure and deliver.
+Your internal team briefs from assumptions no one has interrogated.
 Neither party has the remit or the methodology to ask: is what we're optimising for actually where the commercial weight sits?

 Commercial Weight occupies that layer.
 Independent of the agency.
 Independent of internal assumptions.
 Aligned purely with where the commercial weight actually sits.